nosir/cleave.js/README.md

 The idea is to provide an easy way to increase readability when you are typing.
 By using the library, you won't need to write any mind-blowing regular expressions or mask patterns to format input text.

-However, this isn't meant to replace any form validation or mask library, you should still validate your data before submitting.
+However, this isn't meant to replace any form validation or mask library, you should still sanitize and validate your data in backend.

 **tl;dr** [the demo page]()